-“Therefore, seeing we have this ministry, as we have received mercy, we faint not …” (2 Corinthians 4:1)
+“Therefore, since we have this ministry, as we have received mercy, we do not lose heart..”
+2 Corinthians 4:1

-“… for it is God who works in you to will and to act in order to fulfil his good purpose.”
-(Philippians 2:13)
+“… for it is God who works in you to will and to do for His good pleasure.”
+Philippians 2:13

 “These verses struck me as a single instruction from God to continue working amongst the refugees,” said Jean.
 She returned to the country again in April 2019.

 Jean currently serves in a learning centre that teaches youths and adults aged 13 to 40.
 The work is challenging because some students have no understanding of English.
 In every class, the students are of mixed ages and abilities.

 Jean’s passion for her work is undeniable.
 As she described her work among the refugees, she exclaimed with excitement, “The fields are not just white unto harvest.
 They are golden fields.
 It’s an amazing chance to reach out to the nations right at our doorstep.”

 Apart from teaching every day, the staff visited the homes of the students to get to know the students’ families better.
 Jean got to witness how some of them live.
 “I remember visiting a family living on the fourth floor.
 After turning the corner of the first flight of stairs, it was pitch dark.
 My student’s young sister had to hold a torch to shine on the steps.
 They were staying on the fourth floor because it was the cheapest apartment.
 I know of another family where the children have to do their school work at the main doorway where it’s brightest so they can save on utilities.”